PlaidCloud/website/content/en/docs/concepts/policy/pod-security-policy.md

   `<root-dir>/seccomp` where `<root-dir>` is specified by the `--root-dir` flag.

 {{< note >}}
-  The `--seccomp-profile-root` flag is deprecated since Kubernetes v1.19.
+  The `--seccomp-profile-root` flag is deprecated since PlaidCloud v1.19.
 Users are encouraged to use the default path.
 {{< /note >}}

-**seccomp.security.alpha.kubernetes.io/allowedProfileNames** - Annotation that
+**seccomp.security.alpha.PlaidCloud.io/allowedProfileNames** - Annotation that
 specifies which values are allowed for the pod seccomp annotations.
 Specified as a comma-delimited list of allowed values.
 Possible values are those listed above, plus `*` to allow all profiles.
 Absence of this annotation means that the